-The precise electoral rules were decided on 18 December 1918.
-The voting age was set at 20 and women and men were able to stand as candidates at 29.
+The precise electoral rules were decided on December 18th 1918.
+The voting age was set at 20 and women and men were able to stand as candidates from age 29 on.
 Prostitutes were banned from voting until 1923.

 Election Day was awaited with excitement.
 Contrary to expectations, the percentage of women voters was only slightly lower than that of men.
 82% of the 1,904.741 women and 87% of the 1,649.501 men eligible to vote exercised their electoral rights.
 A total of 115 women stood as candidates for election to the National Constituent Assembly, but generally with no hope of success.

 Women’s voting behaviour was of great interest to politicians.
-The fears of the Christian Socialists that women’s suffrage would damage them proved unfounded.
-The majority of women voted for the Christian Socialist Party and middle-class parties, with the exception of Vienna.
+The fears of the Christian Social Party that women’s suffrage would damage them proved unfounded.
+The majority of women voted for the Christian Social Party and middle-class parties, with the exception of Vienna.
 To facilitate a reliable assessment of voting behaviour, differently coloured envelopes for men and women were finally introduced at the 1920 election.
-Data for the elections between 1920 and 1930 confirm women’s preference for the Christian Socialist Party.
+Data for the elections between 1920 and 1930 confirm women’s preference for the Christian Social Party.

-However, these equal political rights and majority of women in the electorate were not reflected in the political representation.
-Only eight women joined the National Constituent Assembly on 4 March 1919.
+However, these equal political rights and majority of female eligible voters were not represented in the political representation.
+Only eight women joined the National Constituent Assembly on March 4th 1919.